ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 <p>
 <img src="/img/esp8266.png" alt="esp8266 board and components" class="image left fit">
-The esp8266 is a wireless Arduino type board, but the cheap Chinese version so you can buy loads of them and connect them to your network so you can control stuff over your network for about £2 each.
+The esp8266 is a wireless Arduino type board, but the cheap Chinese version so you can buy loads of them and connect them to your network.
+So for about £2 each you can control stuff over your network from anywhere.
 It runs <a href="https://mongoose-os.com/" target="_blank">Mongoose OS</a>
-which let you write JavaScript on your hardware, it takes away a lot of the complexities of the lower level code and lets you use a language you know.
+which lets you write JavaScript on your hardware, it takes away a lot of the complexities of the lower level code and lets you use a language you know.
 </p>
 </div>
 <br>